New Social Media, New Social Science – are you getting it right?

 There is a definite sense that the boundaries are being blurred between ‘real’ life and ‘virtual’ worlds; conventional research methods and new approaches; researchers & participants; qualitative and quantitative methods; and, between researchers working in a range of disciplines from Computational Science to Anthropology.

 We are still at the start of our journey into the methodology of social media research, despite research being undertaken on these platforms for over a decade.
 We haven’t yet agreed a coherent set of epistemological or ethical frameworks for online research.
 In fact, some participants argue this is positive, allowing researchers fluidity and freedom in the methods and approaches they adopt, reacting to what is a fast-changing research environment.

 What is clear is that the guidelines, epistemologies and methods of conventional research cannot simply be transplanted to the world of social media without scrutiny and adaptation.

 Along the way the network has produced a number of outputs including a lively blog which provides a useful review of the issues that have been raised, video resources and helpful links.
 One major output of the network will be a report on the current ethical guidelines in use around the world.
 Researchers are finding it difficult to find an framework for ethics which is appropriate for social media research.
 Our project will provide an overview of the current guidelines and identify where improvements could made.
-You can participate in this work by taking a short survey.
 We will also be developing training materials and resources for sharing with the wider community.

-We hope you’ll join the ongoing debates by joining our virtual community on Methodspace, following our blog and our discussions on Twitter which use #NSMNSS.
+We hope you’ll join the ongoing debates by following our blog and our discussions on Twitter which use #NSMNSS.